 This is a truly all-in-one kayak light kit.
 Everything you need is included, the mounts, stern light pole, and hardware.
 The light is water-resistant.

 There are two options for mounting the lights.
-First, you can screw the lights in place, or you can use the included adhesive pad.
-If you are not comfortable or don’t want to drill holes in your kayak, the adhesive option is great.
+First, you can screw the lights in place or use the included adhesive pad.
+The adhesive option is great if you are uncomfortable or don’t want to drill holes in your kayak.

 The adhesive is good for smooth surfaces but not so great on porous or textured areas.
 Most users recommend using the screws that come with the kit when attaching the light to your kayak for better stability.